 Breaking into freelance writing has a few hoops.
-One of those hoops is the query letter.
+One of those hoops is how to write a query letter.
 As an editor, I regularly receive pitches like the following:

 I know a mover and shaker in the dairy farm industry.
 How about a story about dairy farming?

 Because this guy told me he is a college student looking for work, I explained to him a little about how to pitch an idea.
 But if I received this pitch from a professional freelancer, it would be deleted, without delay.